For people with sickle cell disease, a stem cell transplant may now give hope of a cure.

 Where can I find more information and support?

 - The Anthony Nolan Patient Services team is here for you before, during and after your stem cell transplant.
 We can answer questions you have about the process, support with any worries you have, and help to give any practical help you need.

 You can call our helpline on 0303 303 0303 or email firstname.lastname@example.org.
 Our opening hours are 9am to 5pm, Monday to Friday.

 - The Sickle Cell Society supports and represents people with sickle cell disease.
 You can find lots of information and advice on their website, including their A Parent’s Guide to Sickle Cell Disease.
 You can also get in touch with their helpline or mentoring scheme to share experiences, and find other support groups and local services.

-- ACLT (African Caribbean Leukaemia Trust) is a charity spreading awareness of donor registers including the stem cell register.
-They particularly encourage people from the black and black mixed-race community to become potential donors.
-They also assist sickle cell patients who need matched blood for transfusions or blood exchanges.
+- ACLT (African Caribbean Leukaemia Trust) is a charity spreading awareness of donor registers, including the stem cell register.
+They particularly encourage people from the Black and Black mixed-race community to become potential donors.
+They also assist people with sickle cell disease who need matched blood for transfusions or blood exchanges.
 You can find information and support, and get involved in their work, on their website.

 - The NHS also has information about sickle cell disease, including symptoms, treatments, and living with sickle cell disease, on their website.